 To reduce fuel shock, Biden proposed suspending the Federal fuel tax for 3 months which will exacerbate inflation.
 Biden’s only real solution is promoting electric cars, taking buses or ride Amtrak.

 Plans to reduce gas pump shock are in permitting new pipelines and drilling rigs, increasing refining capacity and investment using incentive regulations in effect 18 months ago.

 Biden’s green warriors are throwing confetti because oil production and refineries are winding down.
 A massive crisis is on its way since nearly all food we eat and products purchased are brought to market by trucks and/or made with fossil fuel.
 It’s a crisis of Biden’s own creation.

-The author is a former legislator representing South Burlington.
+The author is a South Burlington resident and former Republican legislator.